toaq/toadua/README.md

-# Tỏadūa
+# Tỏadua

-*Tỏadūa* is the/an online collaborative dictionary for the [Toaq](http://toaq.org) constructed language.
+*Tỏadua* is the/an online collaborative dictionary for the [Toaq](http://toaq.org) constructed language.
 It is also currently being remodelled to suit general usage.
 You can visit the current instance at <https://uakci.pl/toadua/>.